-The Company intends to use the net proceeds from the Public Offering and the Concurrent Private Placement to advance the Company's Ashram Rare Earth Element Deposit in Quebec and for general working capital purposes.
+The company intends to use the net proceeds from the offering to advance the company's Ashram rare earth element deposit in Quebec and for general working capital purposes.

-The Company has agreed to (i) pay the Agent a cash commission (the "Agent's Fee") equal to 7% of the gross proceeds of the Public Offering and the Concurrent Private Placement and a reduced cash commission of 2% on purchasers, if any, whose name appear on the list of purchasers to the Public Offering and the Concurrent Private Placement introduced to the Agent by insiders of the Company (the "President's List"), and (ii) issue to the Agent share purchase warrants (each, an "Agent's Warrant") with each Agent's Warrant entitling the Agent to acquire that number of common shares in the capital of Commerce equal to 7% of the number of Units and FT Shares sold under the Public Offering and Concurrent Private Placement, respectively, and a reduced number Agent's Warrants equal to 2% on purchasers, if any, whose name appear on the President's List.
+To reflect the reduced pricing of the offering, the company and the agent entered into an amended and restated agency agreement.
+With the exception of the amended pricing and certain dates, the terms of original agency agreement remain, whereby the company has agreed to: (i) pay the agent a cash commission equal to 7 per cent of the gross proceeds of the offering and a reduced cash commission of 2 per cent on purchasers, if any, whose name appear on the list of purchasers to the offering to the agent by insiders of the company, and (ii) issue to the agent share purchase warrants with each agent's warrant entitling the agent to acquire that number of common shares in the capital of Commerce equal to 7 per cent of the number of units sold under the offering and a reduced number agent's warrants equal to 2 per cent on purchasers, if any, whose name appear on the president's list.